 |ASIPP EVIDENCE-BASED ADVOCACY IN ADVERSITY

-Link for physician letter – Please place on your letterhead
+Link for physician letter to Congress – Please place on your letterhead

 Link for Word version of patient letter – Please have your patients sign the letter then submit it using the Capwiz link provided.